acquia/blt/template/readme/project-tasks.md

 ### Drupal core

+Drupal core files can be grouped into two categories: those that are within the `docroot/core` directory, and those that are directly within the `docroot` directory (scaffold files).

+Scaffold files are automatically updated via the `drupal-composer/drupal-scaffold library`, which hooks into the `composer update` and `composer install` commands.
+If you would like to exclude any scaffold files from automated updates, see the [Drupal Scaffold configuration documentation](https://github.com/drupal-composer/drupal-scaffold#configuration).
+All other core files are updated in normal composer fashion.

+To update all drupal core files (scaffold and non-scaffold):

 To update drupal core:

 1. Update the entry for `drupal/core` in the root composer.json.
-2. Run `composer update`.
+1. Run `composer update`.
-3. Run `./scripts/drupal/update-scaffold`.
-This will update the core files not included in `drupal/core`.
-4. Use git to review changes to committed files.
+1. Use git to review changes to committed files.
 E.g., changes to .htaccess, robots.txt, etc.
-5. Add and commit desired changes.
+1. Add and commit desired changes.

 ## <a name="patch"></a>Patch a project